biolab/orange3/doc/modules/data.continuizer.rst

     continuizer is immediately applied to the data or domain and the transformed domain is returned instead of the continuizer instance.

+    By default, the class does not change continuous and class attributes, discrete attributes are replaced with N attributes (``NValues``) with values 0 and 1.

     .. attribute:: zero_based

         Determines the value used as the "low" value of the variable.
 When